- Corporate Citizenship

 We use advanced technology to improve energy efficiency

 With its advanced product technologies, Samsung Electronics is evolving as we seek to enable a more environmentally responsible and convenient way of life.
 To achieve this goal, Samsung operates companywide eco- consulting group meetings twice a year.
 Through these meetings, Samsung shares information about environmental requirements and the development of innovative technologies among environmental experts of business divisions, and researches energy-saving technologies to develop products with high energy efficiency.
-In 2018, Samsung introduced products with highly energy efficient technologies such as Highly efficient motors for washer and compressor for refrigerator improving energy efficiency by an average of 39% compared to 2008.
-These energy efficiency improvements reduced the consumer’s energy consumption and energy costs, as well as greenhouse gas emissions.
+In 2019, we reduced annual energy consumption by 42% compared to 2008 by adopting highly-efficient compressors for refrigerators and highly-efficient heat exchangers for air conditioners.

 At Samsung Electronics, we are constantly expanding the use of renewable energy.